 Admission Standards & English Proficiency

 If English is not your native language, you must submit an acceptable score on either the IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language) or CAE (Cambridge English: Advanced) by July 1.
-Otherwise, you can complete the English Conditional Admission program at our English Language Center instead.
+Alternatively, you can complete the English Conditional Admission program at our English Language Center.

 - CAE (Cambridge Certificate in Advanced English): The minimum grade on the CAE is C.